ariakit/ariakit/src/components/InlineBlock/InlineBlock.md

 <!-- Description -->

-Inline is Base with `display: inline-block`.
+InlineBlock is Base with `display: inline-block`.
 By default it renders as a `<div>`.

 <!-- Minimal JSX to showcase component -->